 On 15 December 2015 the Government approved the Misuse of Drugs (Amendment) Bill 2015 to allow for supervised injecting facilities and commenced the process of enacting this bill into legislation.

 A press release at the time said: “These facilities can help in harm reduction and alleviate some of the complex needs of a vulnerable and hard to reach group of addicts.
 They are not the only solution to addressing drug addiction, but will play a significant role in reducing street injecting and drug related deaths”.

-The bill is passing through the Seanad 10 May 2017.
+The bill passed through the Seanad on 10 May 2017.

 Death from Drug Poisoning

-Medically supervised injecting centres, where illicit drugs can be used under the supervision of trained staff, have been operating in Europe for the last three decades.
-These centres primarily aim to:
+Medically supervised injecting facilities, where illicit drugs can be used under the supervision of trained staff, have been operating in Europe for the last three decades.
+These facilities primarily aim to:

 - reduce the risks of disease transmission through unhygienic injecting;